mit-ll-ai-technology/maite/docs/source/tutorials/basic_evaluation.rst

     >>> print(output)
     {'accuracy': tensor(0.9736)}

 Congrats!
-You have now successfully used the jatic-toolbox to load a dataset, model, and metric from external providers, and run an evaluation to compute the accuracy of the loaded model on the CIFAR-10 test dataset.
+You have now successfully used the maite to load a dataset, model, and metric from external providers, and run an evaluation to compute the accuracy of the loaded model on the CIFAR-10 test dataset.